2024 Scholarships - Putnam County | CampusReel

 2024 Putnam County Scholarships

 Putnam County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 10% of Putnam County residents in New York over the age of 25 have graduated with a professional degree - 19% have completed high school.
+Despite high costs, 32% of Putnam County residents in Tennessee over the age of 25 have graduated with a professional degree - 15% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Putnam County residents in New York will continue to need help paying for college.
-3,493 men and 3,146 women are enrolled in grades 9-12 while 1,863 men 2,175 women are currently undergraduates in college.
+It’s clear that Putnam County residents in Tennessee will continue to need help paying for college.
+1,661 men and 1,975 women are enrolled in grades 9-12 while 3,898 men 3,544 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Putnam County residents and can help pay for school in a variety of ways.
 Putnam County scholarships, whether they are exclusively available to Putnam County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Putnam County residents.

 How much total award money and scholarships are available for Putnam County residents?